BATTERY MONITORING RELAY

 ENGINE BATTERY MONITORING

-The Be48 DC voltage monitoring relay can be used to monitor the voltage of your SOLAR BATTERY PACK or to monitor the voltage of the engine battery (usually in the range of 12V to 24V).
-In this last case, the Be48 will start the engine to maintain the battery in good condition.
-A set of programmable parameters allows you to set Voltage Thresholds, delay timings, and time-out timing.
+The Be48 DC voltage monitoring relay can monitor the voltage of your SOLAR BATTERY PACK or the engine battery voltage.
+In this case, the Be48 will start the engine to maintain the battery in good condition.
+A set of voltage thresholds and delay timings adapt the Be48 to your specific application.
 You can easily interface the Be48 with the most popular auto-start modules.

 BATTERY MONITORING RELAY CIRCUIT DIAGRAM

 You can connect the terminals JD3-4 to drive an alarm indicator and use terminal JD1-2 to activate a power generator [5] via an auto-start module [4].
 JD1-2 and JD3-4 are internally connected to 30V 1A relays.
-Even though the relays are rated 230V-8amp, we recommend that you limit the current to 300 mA (there are internal 500 mA thermal protection circuits).
+Even though the relays are rated 230V-8amp, we recommend limiting the current to 300 mA (there are internal 500 mA thermal protection circuits).
 If you drive inductive loads, the use of flywheel diodes is mandatory.
 In the following diagram, the JD2-3 terminals are connected to Battery Plus.
-In this way, when Be48 activates the output relays by delivering a positive voltage.
+The Be48 activates the output relays by delivering a positive voltage.

 BE48 BATTERY MONITORING RELAY INSTALLATION MANUAL